dgerabagi/aiascent-dev/src/Artifacts/A42 - V2V Academy - Master Artifact List.md

 #### A55.
 V2V Academy - Glossary of Terms
 - **Description:** A comprehensive glossary of key terms and concepts related to the "Vibecoding to Virtuosity" (V2V) pathway and the Data Curation Environment (DCE).
-- **Tags:** v2v, documentation, glossary, definitions, cognitive apprenticeship, context engineering
+- **Tags:** v2v, documentation, glossary, definitions, cognitive apprenticeship

 #### A56.
 V2V Academy - Practical Exercises Plan
 - **Description:** Outlines the plan for the practical exercises within the V2V Academy, centered on the project of incrementally building a fully functional, AI-powered interactive report viewer.